 - 5: Select “Reboot System Now.”

 You should then see the Peloton logo.
 Since this is a factory reset, you may need to contact customer service for additional help.

 Peloton Bike Calorie Count Readout Issue

-However, in the studio, his average heart rate was 165 beats per minute with 130 calories burned.
-Based upon these different experiences, the columnist realized that he worked harder but burned less calories using a Peloton bike in a studio.
+However, in the studio, his average heart rate was 165 beats per minute, with 130 calories burned.
+Based upon these different experiences, the columnist realized that he worked harder but burned fewer calories using a Peloton bike in a studio.
 “A studio employee said that it’s because “each bike is calibrated slightly differently.”

 Using the Peloton App With a Regular Indoor Spinning Bike

 Given the many experiences with Peloton bike problems and related errors, customers are resisting the temptation to buy into the cult-like feeling of purchasing a Peloton bike, possibly for reasons dealing with costs, monthly subscriptions, and customer service.
 However, one of the most important costs to consider is peace of mind.

 A bike that has app freezes, class buffering with streaming video, audio and microphone issues, Bluetooth synchronization, and Internet compatibility makes it difficult to enjoy the general experience of riding.

 The last thing you want to see is a blank screen or send for technical support or call customer service, or feel the unending frustration that comes with dysfunction and chaos.
 Similarly, common bike problems should be simple enough to fix without having to take a software-based technology course.
 Hopefully, these tips will help you stay on your bike and enjoy your workouts.

 If the challenges of owning a Peloton Bike are too much, you may want to consider a regular indoor spinning bike.
 You can always use the Peloton App so long as you are able to track RPM.
 Options to consider are as follows or check out the comprehensive “Poor Man’s Peloton” article for step-by-step details to construct your own smart bike: